daattali/beautiful-jekyll/_drafts/simple-budgeting-tips-for-people-who-don-t-like-budgeting.md

 What’s included in the zero spend month worksheets?

-Some background information on what a zero spend month is.
+* Some background information on what a zero spend month is.
-Examples.
+* Examples.
-Planning Your Own Zero Spend Month worksheet: Five questions to help you design your own month.
+* Planning Your Own Zero Spend Month worksheet: Five questions to help you design your own month.
-Spending tracker page for all expenses.
+* Spending tracker page for all expenses.
-Spending habit tracker (essentially to track the days you stick to zero spend)!
+* Spending habit tracker (essentially to track the days you stick to zero spend)!
 So you can see your progess.

-I’d also suggest reading my friend Shelly’s blog here with some more great tips: “5 No Spend Month Tips and Tricks" as well as the blogs "
+I’d also suggest reading my friend Shelly’s blog[ here](https://www.envision31.com/blog1/5nospendmonthtipsandtricks) with some more great tips: “[5 No Spend Month Tips and Tricks](https://www.envision31.com/blog1/5nospendmonthtipsandtricks)".

 **Other blogs of mine you may like:**